Fevermap/fevermap/ocp/README.md

 fevermap and fevermap-api service.
 The FQDN is possible to be changed in static code by using environment variables and config maps for the containers.
 That sets the address at boot time of container.

+# Acquiring and maintaining HTTPS TSL certificates

+We have the site secured by HTTPS connections.
+Acquiring the TLS certificates is automated using [Let's Encrypt](https://letsencrypt.org/) service and home grown kubernetes automation for it.

+Each route is labelled with label ```letsencrypt-me=true```.
+The [certbot-ocp service](https://github.com/ikke-t/cerbot-ocp) is run and it installs all such labeled routes with TLS certificate and key.

+Service also uses persistent volume to store the certbot data for periodic renewal of certificates, which is run as kubernetes cronjob.

 # Self healing